Less than one percent of Americans currently serve in the military, and the other 99 percent of us owe them the secure futures they have earned.

 "We have been ready for a long time," said Dr. Lorinser during a recent speech on the campaign trail.
 "Our aim is dead-on, Our veterans have been ready for upgrades, and they need us to act now.
 We should have fired years ago."

 Corporate for-profit healthcare lobbyists will never influence Dr. Bob's Veterans policy.
-His commitment to honor and serve Veterans is eternal, and it starts with caring, listening, and enacting on better policy.
-Lorinser shares Veterans' disappointment in Bergman's opposition to this essential investment in our V.A.
-Department.
+His commitment to honor and serve Veterans is eternal, starting with caring, listening, and enacting better policy.